adobecom/aem-milo-migrations/docs/bacom.md

 * Consonant Design System
   https://consonant.adobe.com/1975e5ba1/v/32165/p/03e00a-aside/b/5192be
-  Can help taking decisions about which Milo component to use (ex. differences between a Marquee and a Media)
+  Can help taking decisions about best Milo block to use (ex. differences between a Marquee and a Media)

 ## BACOM Page Types we have to Import